Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-We hand over a lot of personal information to obtain credit cards.
-But is our information — and money — safe?
+We hand over personal information to get cards.
+But is it safe?

-If you’re concerned about your credit card information, you’re not alone.
+You’re not alone if you’re concerned about your credit card information.
 Here’s what you should know about credit card security — and keeping your information safe.

 How to guard against fraud

 Credit card fraud doesn’t happen often, but it can be incredibly inconvenient when it strikes.
 According to payment systems provider ACI Worldwide, 46% of Americans have been victims of credit card fraud.
-Though financial institutions rarely lose customer data, it’s not out of the question for it to happen.
+Though financial institutions rarely lose customer data, it can happen.

 - Be selective about who you give information to.
 Think twice before applying for services from little-known financial institutions.
-The big players may be more expensive, but they’re better prepared to safeguard your data.
-According to accounting firm Moss Adams, small banks are easier targets for hackers because they often have fewer resources.
+The big players may be more expensive, but they often have more resources to safeguard your data.

 - Check your credit reports.
 Monitoring your credit reports can help you spot identity theft.
 You can get your report for free every year from AnnualCreditReport.com, which is authorized by the US government.